jFranzBel/Loom/README.md

 ## WORK IN PROGRESS

-LOOM is going to be a video conferencing app and will be using the latest react with next.js and typescript and other libraries.
+LOOM is a video conferencing app and will be using the latest react with next.js and typescript and other libraries.